This Paleo Pub Burger is a delicious pub-style burger that's perfect for any cookout or weeknight. This can be customized to be vegan as well.

 - 1 lb organic grass fed ground beef

-- 1 tsp coconut aminos or Worcestershire sauce
+- 1 teaspoon coconut aminos or Worcestershire sauce

 1. Preheat grill on medium-high.
 Combine all ingredients in bowl.
 Don’t overwork the meat.
 Form into 4-5 patties, depending on how big you want your burger.